Sixth Sunday of Easter & Holy Baptism

 It is right and just.

-The celebrant continues to sing the preface until:
+The Priest continues to sing the preface until:

 SANCTUS AND BENEDICTUS Sung